2i2c-org/docs/about/overview.md

 :::

+## Who is a 2i2c Hub for?

+2i2c Hubs are designed for communities in research and education who want the following things:

+1. Access to the latest technology in Jupyter and interactive computing for collaborative and scalable data science running in the cloud.
+2. To utilize open source, community-driven tools and standards.
+3. To use infrastructure that they could take control of themselves, and that gives the user the [Right to Replicate](overview/right-to-replicate).
+4. To use infrastructure that is designed by and for individuals in research and education.
+5. To support infrastructure from a non-profit organization that is committed to communities in research, education, and open source.

+(overview/right-to-replicate)=
 ## Your Right to replicate

 A core principle of 2i2c is to build and manage technology that is controlled by the community that uses it.